How we make decisions

 - many of the day-to-day decisions are taken by the executive decision-making arm of the council known as the Cabinet; Cabinet members have specific responsibilities for particular services and take decisions within the budget and policies agreed by the full council

 - before major decisions are to be discussed or made by the Cabinet, these are published in the Forward Plan in so far as they can be anticipated.
 These major decisions are called 'key decisions'

 - the day-to-day delivery of local services is carried out by various staff through the council’s management structure; the senior management structure is headed by our chief executive, Huw Bowen, he has overall responsibility for managing the council and as part of the corporate management team helps deliver our vision, aims and priorities set out in our Corporate Plan

 To see details of the corporate management team, download the document below.

 Councillors who are not on the Cabinet also have important roles in the council’s business.
 They may be members of one of the regulatory committees or undertake Overview and Scrutiny activities.

-- Licensing matters are considered by our Licensing Committee and Appeals & Regulatory Committee, while the conduct of individual councillors and overview of budget and audit matters is overseen by our Standards and Audit Committee.
+- licensing matters are considered by our Licensing Committee and Appeals and Regulatory Committee, while the conduct of individual councillors and overview of budget and audit matters is overseen by our Standards and Audit Committee

 Find out more about the policies and plans we use including our constitution and council plan.